A SECOND-storey addition to a unit in Moulder Street has been approved despite misgivings it could set a damaging precedent in the heritage area.

 Councillor Glenn Taylor asked if the matter could be deferred for a heritage report, but with the matter already deferred twice previously, once for a site inspection and a second due to a lack of a quorum, councillors decided against it.

-With councillors evenly split, mayor John Davis used his casting vote to approve the development.
+With councillors evenly split, mayor John Davis used his casting vote to reject the motion to refuse the development and a subsequent motion to approve it was passed five councillors to three.

 “Do we lock up shop?
 We have the rules, do we stand by them by hook or by crook as long as it complies?”